LaraPalCom/laravel-sitemap/README.md

 ## Notes

-Latest supported version for Laravel 4 is 2.4.* (e.g v2.4.21)

 Branch dev-master is for development and is UNSTABLE!

 ## Installation

-Run the following command and provide the latest stable version (e.g v2.6.1) :
+Run the following command and provide the latest stable version (e.g v2.6.2) :

 ```bash
 composer require roumen/sitemap